 May 1945: the War had ended.
 Swiss researchers and industrialists renewed their relationships with their foreign colleagues.
 While doing so, they were shocked to see that science and technology had made enormous progress in the countries actively involved in the war, while these areas were lagging far behind in Switzerland.
 There was a general sense of alarm and it was felt that a major nationwide effort was needed to stop Switzerland from sinking into mediocrity.
 These concerns led to the founding of the SNSF.

 On the institutional side, the Swiss Natural Research Society - today's Swiss Academy of Sciences (scnat) - assumed a leading role in the creation of the SNSF.
 In collaboration with other scientific umbrella organisations, it defined the goals and established the Statutes of the SNSF in the 1950s.
+The work the SNSF was mandated to do was not meant to benefit Switzerland alone.
+The country had been spared the full brunt of the war, and therefore the SNSF’s founders felt it was their duty to the world, and to Europe in particular, to promote scientific research and contribute to reconstruction.

-After a great personal effort from the actual founding father of the SNSF, the Bernese physiology professor Alexander von Muralt, the Federal Council agreed to provide funding to the SNSF so that it may achieve its goals.
+After a great personal effort from the true founding father of the SNSF, the Bernese physiology professor Alexander von Muralt, the Federal Council agreed to provide funding to the SNSF so that it may achieve its goals.
 Professor von Muralt was the chief author of the petition submitted to the Federal Council and parliament, which paints a dramatic picture and describes the situation at the beginning of the 50s as worrying:

 "The funds available in Switzerland today are insufficient and too fragmented to support, alongside outstanding individual achievements, the development of independent young scientists and a bedrock of successful science personalities, as is increasingly becoming the rule in other countries."